edwardmercado/SAP-C01-Notes/README.md

         - These roles are created during Identity Pool creation.
         - These roles can be modified later or after creation.

+**NOTES:**
+- When you establish Web Identity Federation where Google IDF is configured, AWS trust that Google to authneitcate, AWS accepts google proof of login then AWS exchanges this proof of login into temporary credentials which are used to access AWS resources.

 ## Amazon Workspaces
 - Desktop-As-A-Service - primarily use for Home-working/Office.
 - Similar to Citrix / Remote Desktop - but it's hosted by AWS.